AnurajKR007/ATMinJava/README.md

 # ATMinJava
-Here you can find a basic ATM program written in Java.
+Here you can find a simple and basic ATM program written in Java.